 Specially designed metal corneal shields are absolutely necessary to safely treat permanent eye makeup tattoos such as eyebrow or eyeliner tattoos or embroidery.
 These instruments, which look like metal contact lenses, have very smooth surfaces to prevent corneal injury.
 They are also autoclavable to ensure sterility and prevent transmission of diseases and infection between patients.

-Permanent eyeliner or eyebrow makeup also differs from tattoos in other areas of the body in that they are done in hairbearing areas to highlight these facial features.
+Permanent eyeliner or eyebrow makeup also differs from tattoos in other areas of the body in that they are done in hair-bearing areas to highlight these facial features.
 While scarring may occur during tattoo removal elsewhere, it is doubly devastating in eyeliner or eyebrow tattoo or embroidery removals.
 This is because scar tissue does not contain normal skin appendages like hair follicles.
-In other words, once scarring develops in these areas, you may lose what little eyebrow hair or eye lashes you may have had in that area in the first place.
-Furthermore, even if you tried to transplant hairs into the area later, scar tissue has poorer blood supply than normal skin, resulting in poorer hair graft survival.
+In other words, once scarring develops in these areas, you may lose what little eyebrow hair or eyelashes you may have had in that area in the first place.
+Furthermore, even if you tried to transplant hairs into the area later, scar tissue has a poorer blood supply than normal skin, resulting in poorer hair graft survival.

 Advanced combination laser tattoo removal techniques reduce blistering and hence scarring.
 Newer shorter pulsed tattoo removal lasers such as picosecond lasers tend to reduce hair loss risk.
 Equally important is to avoid overly aggressive settings that produce excessive amounts of heat and hair root injury.
 Special techniques can also be utilized during laser eyebrow or eyeliner tattoo or embroidery removal to reduce damage to the hairs instead of just quickly blasting the whole area indiscriminately.

 The face is definitely more sensitive than most other parts of the body, with a higher concentration of nerve endings.
-Eyes are obviously one of the more delicate parts of the face.
+The eyes are obviously one of the more delicate parts of the face.
 Imagine a laser exploding ink particles under your eyelid skin, and you'll have some idea why the most common reason why eyeliner or eyebrow tattoos cannot be removed is due to pain and discomfort from the laser tattoo or embroidery removal.

 While many patients can tolerate the treatment with strong numbing cream and forced cold air to deaden the skin sensation further, some patients will not be able to tolerate the discomfort.
 One way to still be able to proceed with laser removal is to use lower settings that would be less uncomfortable.
 However, this means that less of the permanent eye makeup pigments are broken up necessitating more removal sessions.
 If your doctor is competent, a better alternative is to use nerve blocks, which involve injecting local anesthetic around the nerves that supply sensation to the skin where the eyebrow or eyeliner tattoo or embroidery is placed.
-This greatly reduces discomfort, swelling and bruising while allowing the usage of optimal settings.
-Nerve blocks carry the risk of complications such as injection into arteries, seizures or heart rhythm abnormalities, thus your doctor should be comfortable with the anatomy of the area and experienced with performing nerve blocks.
+This greatly reduces discomfort, swelling, and bruising while allowing the usage of optimal settings.
+Nerve blocks carry the risk of complications such as injection into arteries, seizures, or heart rhythm abnormalities, thus your doctor should be comfortable with the anatomy of the area and experienced with performing nerve blocks.

 Tattoo removal in Singapore is ubiquitous.
 Many patients tell me that they've been offered very cheap 'laser' tattoo removals at the tattoo parlor or beauty salon where they got their ink.
-Tattoo removal is also easily available at medical aesthetics, dermatology and plastic surgery clinics at various price points.
-However, patients should exercise extra caution when selecting where to get laser removal of eyebrow or eyeliner tattoo or embroidery, as these areas are relatively riskier and have vital pitfalls that could lead to serious consequences.
+Tattoo removal is also easily available at medical aesthetics, dermatology, and plastic surgery clinics at various price points.
+However, patients should exercise extra caution when selecting where to get laser removal of eyebrow or eyeliner tattoos or embroidery, as these areas are relatively riskier and have vital pitfalls that could lead to serious consequences.

 Advanced machines and techniques are important but also look for a doctor that is familiar with these areas and experienced enough to calibrate the treatment to your personal circumstances.

-If you have a eyebrow or eyeliner tattoo or embroidery that you would like to remove, feel free to drop us a line or call us if you would like to find out more!
+If you have an eyebrow or eyeliner tattoo or embroidery that you would like to remove, feel free to drop us a line or call us if you would like to find out more!